 What is CARS?

-The Coordinated Assessment and Referral System (CARS) is part of a federal initiative called Coordinated Entry which aims to partner homeless individuals with services that are the best fit for their specific situation.
+The Coordinated Assessment and Referral System (CARS) is part of a federal initiative called Coordinated Entry, which aims to partner homeless individuals and families with services that are the best fit for their specific situation.

-CARS uses a confidential questionnaire to determine needs.
-Information from this assessment is kept in a “Master List” and when a unit/bed becomes available, CHSP sorts through the list and selects those with the most need to be referred to that program opening.
+CARS uses a confidential questionnaire that takes about 15 to 20 minutes to determine needs and evaluate an individual’s vulnerability within our community.
+Information from this assessment is kept in a community queue; when a unit/bed becomes available, CHSP sorts through the queue and selects those who are most eligible based on the program’s criteria.

-Unfortunately, we are unable to tell you what your position on the referral list is or how long it will take before you are selected.
-Your position on the list is influenced by a variety of factors that may move your “position” up and down throughout a day.
-We will contact you as soon as you are selected for a referral.
+Unfortunately, we cannot tell you what your position on the community queue is or how long it will take before you are selected.
+Your position on the queue is influenced by various factors that may move your “position” up and down throughout the day.

 Which Programs Receive Referrals from CARS?